klaus-ger/multiblog/README.md

 * one blog post contains several content parts (with image options)
 * Ajax / EID for Comments
 * n:m Category Relations, FAL for Images
-* SEO Fields for Blog and Posts
+* SEO Fields and Meta for Blog and Posts
+* Share Buttons for facebbok, google+ and twitter
 * Ready for TYPO3 6.2 !

 **Basis Features**